top of page

 Our Vision

-Our vision is to work together and alongside individuals, families, and communities to prevent, respond to and repair the damage caused by domestic abuse.
-We provide a range of services that are accessible and available to anyone who may need them.
+We believe that everyone has a right to a life free from Trauma and abuse.
+Our vision is to work together and alongside individuals, families and communities to prevent, respond to and repair the damage caused by Domestic Abuse.

 About KDASS